pvvx/ATC_MiThermometer/python-interface/README.md

 asyncio.run(main(mac_address))
 ```

 This program performs a BLE connection (which discarges the battery).
-The address must be changed withe the actual MAC address.
+The address must be changed with the actual MAC address.

 With native LYWSD03MMC firmware, its output is: